Skip to main content

 Fishing

-The Crystal Cove day use fishing area, locally known as the Mullet Hole, can be accessed by taking the first driveway on the left after entering the main gate on Sailboat Avenue.
+The Mullet Hole fishing area can be accessed by taking the first driveway on the left after entering the main gate on Sailboat Avenue.
 This fishing area extends along a canal system that eventually opens into the Crystal River.

-This area has restrooms but no picnic area or potable water.
 The entrance to the Redfish Hole is on the left, off Fort Island Trail near mile marker 4.
 The fishing area is a half-mile walk from the entrance.
 This area is an old borrows pit that is tidally influenced.
-In the winter, it is a good fishing spot for game species such as redfish, trout, snook and flounder.
+In the winter, it is a good fishing spot for game species like redfish, trout, snook and flounder.

 • There is no restroom or potable water available.

-• Fishing also is available in the inlet across from the visitor center; restrooms are available.
+• Fishing also is available in the inlet across from the administrative office; restrooms are available.

 • All fishing within the park must conform to regulations concerning size, number, method of capture and season.
 A fishing license may be required.
 Information is available at the Florida Wildlife Commission’s Fishing in Florida.